CorySimon/CorySimon.github.io/_posts/articles/2015-03-04-parallel-jobs-in-bash.md

 tags: [computing]
 ---

 Often I have a program that I'd like to run with several different settings.
-For example, I wrote a program in C, compiled into a binary `simulate`, that computes the amount of gas that a material will adsorb as a function of the pressure of the gas with which the the material is in contact.
+For example, I wrote a program in C, compiled into a binary `simulate`, that computes the amount of gas that a material will adsorb as a function of the pressure of the gas with which the material is in contact.
 My goal is to make a plot of how much gas a material adsorbs at different pressures, called an *adsorption isotherm*:

 {:.center}
 <figure>